 Aside from the ritual planting, a large blue bamboo pole is put at the bottom of the muddy field.
 Teams of men in fundoshi (loin cloths) scramble through the mud to grab the pole and carry it off.
 It’s believed that the successful pole grabbers will be provided with safety while at sea.

 The mythology of the festival involves an ancient visit by 7 sharks which swam up the Nogawa (No River) to visit the shrine.
-The sharks are purported to visit even now, so that local fishermen suspend their fishing – presumably so that the sharks aren’t accidentally caught.
-An added bonus is that they get to scramble through the mud after the talismanic bamboo pole.To prevent the spread of COVID-19, many events have been canceled.
+The sharks are purported to visit even now, so that local fishermen suspend their fishing — presumably so that the sharks aren’t accidentally caught.
+An added bonus is that they get to scramble through the mud after the talismanic bamboo pole.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.